raas-dev/configent/README.md

 `./bootstrap` in the repo (after `install.sh` finishes) to install GUI apps.

-Add or remove GUI apps to your liking in `bin/install_apps_snap` (Snap on Linux distros) and `bin/install_apps_cask` (Homebrew Cask on macOS).
+Add or remove GUI apps to your liking in `bin/install_apps_snap` (Snap on Linux distros) or `bin/install_apps_cask` (Homebrew Cask on macOS).

-To use GUI apps on Linux distros, you have to install Xorg, Display manager and window manager of your choice from the distro's package repository.
+To use GUI apps on Linux distros, you have to install Xorg, display manager and window manager of your choice from the distro's package repository.

 ## 🔋's included